matthieusb/Sorting-Algorithms/Documentation/Algorithms/insertion_sort.md

   - Put the current element at the good place in the sublist
   - As usual, repeat until the list is sorted

-In this case you actually generate a new list as you go on, you don't change the list you send

 ## Algorithm
 ```
 -- VARIABLES